-What They Understand
+What They Understand – Debt in America

-From a marketing perspective these companies understand the credit and debt cycle, and they know their customers very well.
+From a marketing perspective, these companies understand the credit and debt cycle.
+And they know their customers very well.
 To market their products they establish parameters around the type of individuals who use credit and why they use it.
 Marketing lingo calls this establishing the target market.
 Companies that are marketing their credit/loan products view their customers something like this.

 - They understand that if you currently have credit card debt, a car loan or some other form of debt you probably find using credit as an acceptable solution to buying.